ELOVEDOLLS APP

 Manufacturing Standards: Our manufacturing partners operate under ISO 9001 quality management systems.
 Material batches are tested against EN 71-3 (Migration of Certain Elements) and RoHS compliance standards to ensure lead and phthalate levels are below detection limits (< 0.1%).
 All products comply with EU REACH Annex XVII restrictions on phthalates (DEHP, DBP, BBP, DIBP).

 Eva is a senior materials and product specialist at ELOVEDOLLS with 6+ years of experience studying how culture, body trends, and material science shape modern doll design.
 She has personally advised hundreds of buyers on sizing, proportions, and material choices, and has conducted extensive testing on over 500 dolls from various manufacturers.
 As the lead researcher for ELOVEDOLLS' 2025 Prototype Stress Testing Program, Eva designed and executed the 500-hour wear & tear protocol that generated the empirical data referenced throughout this guide—including the denim contact tests, heat retention measurements, and tensile stretch limit analyses.
 Her work connects macro‑level shifts—like the rise of the Ballet Body and "Yoga Boobs" aesthetics—to concrete recommendations on durability, realism, and long‑term value.
 Note: This article offers general cultural and material insights and should always be read alongside specific manufacturer specifications and professional advice when making purchasing decisions.
-You can explore more of Eva's in‑depth guides and analyses on our .
+You can explore more of Eva's in‑depth guides and analyses on our author profile page.